kmonad/kmonad/doc/quick-reference.md

   thus not be used as one!
 It only serves to define where the different keys are and what kind of layout kmonad is initially dealing with.

-  For example, an ISO 60% keyboard may be represented as:
+  For example, an ANSI 60% keyboard may be represented as:

   ```
   (defsrc